Applying to Caltech Astronomy Graduate School

 - Why should I apply to Caltech Astronomy?

-- How do I finance my graduate education?
+- How do I finance my graduate education (and application)?

 - Should I apply in Astronomy, Physics, or Planetary Science?